tfrenkiel040/website/about.markdown

 <p>Later, I moved to Funnel to build their SEO presence from the ground up.
 After successfully scaling that channel, I transitioned into a Product Management role.
 Today, I own the website roadmap, manage stakeholder alignment, and ensure that everything we ship delivers measurable impact.</p>

-<h3>How I work</h3>

-<p>I lead by example.
+<p>As a leader, I focus on leading by example.
 My goal is to build environments where cross-functional teams can thrive.
-Great work isn't solo work; it happens when we stay curious and solve problems together.</p>
+Great work isn't solo work; it happens when we stay curious and solve problems together.
+I've learned that people need trust to share their thoughts, and some need time as well.
+I always strive to include everyone, even those who aren't inclined to speak up right away.</p>

 <p>Outside of work I like to spend time with my daughter, go for a run, brew a good pour over, or do some vibe-coding.</p>